italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 This is also the assumption followed in this document: the MDSC performs the function of multi-layer/multi-domain path computation through the same mechanisms described in {{!I-D.ietf-teas-actn-poi-applicability}}.

-TO DO - Complete the description of the pre-requisites of MDSC in the cases discussed.
+> TO DO: Complete the description of the pre-requisites of MDSC in the cases discussed.

 The following list summarizes the main assumptions about how MDSC can handle the service assurance cases described in this document.
 Most of them have been already described in {{!I-D.ietf-teas-actn-poi-applicability}}